SlenderFox/HeatStreetTalentsRevival/ideas.md

 - Remove speed bonus, passthrough, and armour.
 ### Active Abilities
 - Have a cooldown.
-- Activated with melee.
+- Activated by holding melee.
+Could be moved to interact.
 - Expensive to purchase into but free to swap.
 - Often ignored.
 - Unless I can think of something interesting I'm going to drop this to save elements.
 ### Talents
 - No talents with quick melee to avoid any conflicts with active abilities.
+Unless it is moved to interact.
 - Current scope is 2 talents per hero.
 - Hack should disable talents.
 #### Ana